salad/salad/README.md

     Scenario: Opening the W+K website works
         Given I am using zope
          And I visit the url "http://www.google.com/"
-        When I I fill in "q" with "Wieden Kennedy"
-          And I wait 1 second
+        When I I fill in the field named "q" with "Wieden Kennedy" And I wait 1 second
         Then I should not see "www.wk.com"

     Scenario: Opening the W+K website works
         Given I am using firefox
           And I visit the url "http://www.google.com/"
-        When I I fill in "q" with "Wieden Kennedy"
-          And I wait 1 second
+        When I I fill in the field named "q" with "Wieden Kennedy" And I wait 1 second
-        Then I should see "www.wk.com"
+        Then I should see "www.wk.com" somewhere in the page
 ```

 Using Chrome